Consumer Protection UNIT

-For over 30 years Macomb County consumers have enjoyed the protection provided by the Consumer Fraud Unit of the Prosecutor’s Office.
-The main goals of the unit are protection of the public against the unscrupulous merchant and prosecution of the “con” artists who prey on the unsuspecting consumer.
+For over 30 years Macomb County consumers have enjoyed the protection provided by the Consumer Protection Unit of the Prosecutor’s Office.
+The main goals of the unit are protection of the public against an unscrupulous merchant and prosecution of the “con” artists who prey on the unsuspecting consumer.

-While any fraudulent or invalid check complaint can be brought to law enforcement, you have varying options when seeking restitution.
+While any fraudulent or invalid check complaint can be brought to law enforcement, you have options when seeking recovery for a bad check.